yissachar/awesome-dart/README.md

 ## Client Web App Frameworks

-* [AngularDart](https://angulardart.org/) - AngularDart is a development platform for building mobile and desktop web applications.
+* [AngularDart Community](https://github.com/angulardart-community) - Community-maintained AngularDart websites, packages, tools, and more!
 * [Flutter](https://flutter.dev/) - Flutter is a framework to build high-performance,  cross-platform mobile apps, allowing applications to be written for Android, iOS and Web Apps.
 * [MDL/Dart](http://mdl.mikemitterer.at//) - Material Design Lite for Dart is a framework of components for web developers based on Google's Material Design philosophy.
 * [OverReact](https://workiva.github.io/over_react/) - A library for building statically-typed React UI components.